-Airway Clearance Techniques (ACTs) are best practice for patients who are in acute exacerbation, sub-acute exacerbation, or are stable with obstructive lung conditions.
+Airway Clearance Techniques (ACTs) are the best practice for patients who are in acute exacerbation, sub-acute exacerbation or are stable with obstructive lung conditions.

 Long-term management of obstructive lung disorders including cystic fibrosis, COPD, bronchiectasis, and chronic bronchitis, and those with impaired cough including ALS, SCI, and post lung transplant should include instruction in ACTs.

-Pulmonary Hygiene takes a team – reinforce regular performance of ACTs!
+Pulmonary Hygiene takes a team – reinforce the regular performance of ACTs!

 I have a special treat for you!